-Emir Kamenica studies a variety of topics in applied microeconomics, including the design of informational environments, behavioral industrial organization, discrimination, and dating and marriage markets.
-He has published work in the American Economic Review, Quarterly Journal of Economics, and the Review of Economic Studies.
+Emir Kamenica studies a variety of topics in applied microeconomics, including the design of informational environments, and dating and marriage markets.
+He is a recipient of the 2013 Alfred P. Sloan Research Fellowship.

 He earned a PhD in economics in 2006 and a bachelor’s degree in applied mathematics in 2001, both from Harvard University.